 Address: 950 Eden Park Dr, Cincinnati, OH 45202

 Nestled between the Ohio River and Mount Adams, Eden Park is one of Cincinnati’s most scenic places.
-This park has several attractions, including the Cincinnati Art Museum, the Cincinnati Zoo & Garden, and Mirror Lake.
+Some notable attractions are located within the park’s boundaries, including the Cincinnati Art Museum, the Eden Park Standpipe, and Mirror Lake.

 See Related: Best National Parks in the USA to Visit